graciellehigino/ms_range_interactions/manuscript.md

 generated a total of 84,244 networks where at least two cooccurring and interacting species were present.

-## Approach
-Organisms cannot persist unless they are directly or indirectly connected to a primary producer within their associated food web [@Power1992TopBot].
-As such, if a predator (omnivore or carnivore) becomes disconnected from primary producers, either because the primary producer itself or an organism at an intermediate trophic level become extinct, then that predator will too become extinct (considering a small temporal and geographical scale).
-Thus, here we adjusted the ranges of predators based on a simple rule: we removed any part of a predator’s range that did not intersect with the range of at least one prey herbivore species.
-So, unless the range of the predator overlapped with at least one prey item, which in turn is directly connected to a primary producer (plants), we removed that section of the predator’s range.
-We then calculated the difference in range size between the original IUCN ranges and those adjusted based on species interaction data.

-## Analysis
+## Range overlap measurement
-To understand the drivers of range adjustments we completed a series of analyses.
 We calculated geographical overlap, the extent to which interacting predator and prey species cooccurred across their ranges, by adapting a method presented by Ruggiero, Lawton, and Blackburn [-@Ruggiero1998GeoRan]: *a/(a + c)*.
 We define *a* as the number of pixels where the focal species occurs without another species and *c* as the number of pixels where the focal species and another species cooccur.
 This index of geographical overlap can be calculated with prey or predators as the focal species.
 Values vary between 0 and 1, with values closer to 0 indicating that there is large overlap in the ranges of the two species and values closer to 1 indicate low cooccurrence across their ranges.

-For each predator species we calculated its out degree to understand whether the level of trophic specialisation (i.e., number of prey items per predator) affects the extent to which the ranges of the species were altered.
-One would assume that predators with a greater number of prey taxa (i.e., a higher out-degree) are less likely to have significant changes in range as it is more likely that at least one prey species is present across its entire range.
+For each predator species we calculated its generality to understand whether the level of trophic specialisation (i.e., number of prey items per predator) affects the extent to which the ranges of the species were altered.
+One would assume that predators with a greater number of prey taxa (i.e., a higher generality) are less likely to have significant changes in range as it is more likely that at least one prey species is present across its entire range.

 ## Validation
 For each species in the dataset we collated point observation data from the Global